bilaluali/hotels-test-app/README.md

-# Lodgify - Frontend Technical Test
+# Hotels - Frontend Technical Test

 Lodigfy test is a react app that lists the houses of a customer